Boarding - Pastoral Care

 A good school maintaining the balance between hard work and leisure

 Well-structured homework time and tutorial support, alongside access to all the school's resources give boys added opportunity for exam success and the increasing responsibilities given to boys in the sixth form provide a wealth of experience.

 My son has reached and will continue to reach his full potential due to the excellent teaching and boarding staff

 Boarding pupils are encouraged to worship on a Sunday and we hold regular boarding Eucharist services in Christ Church, the local church which serves the school.
 We also have good links with the St Peter's Catholic Cathedral in Lancaster.
-For other religions denominations, boarders are encouraged to attend the many local places of worship in Lancaster town centre which is approximately five minutes from LRGS, and these includes a free church and two mosques.
+For other religions denominations, boarders can attend the many local places of worship in Lancaster town centre which include a free church and two mosques.

 Key boarding staff